Ireland Fellows Programme - Asia

 Eligible courses are in areas such as agriculture, health, education, human rights, computer science, engineering, business and more, and are listed in a Directory of Eligible Programmes.

-To be eligible for an Ireland Fellows Programme – Asia fellowship award commencing at the beginning of the academic year 2021, applicants must:
+To be eligible for an Ireland Fellows Programme – Asia award commencing at the beginning of the academic year 2023, applicants must:

-- Be a resident national of one of the countries listed below:
+- Be a resident national of Vietnam, Cambodia or Lao PDR.

-- Have a minimum of three years’ work experience that is directly relevant to your proposed programme(s) of study (this can include internships) for candidates from Cambodia, Lao PDR and Myanmar.
+- Have a minimum of two years’ substantial work experience that is directly relevant to your proposed programme(s) of study.

 - Be able to demonstrate the following: leadership abilities and aspirations; a commitment to the achievement of the SDGs within your own country; and a commitment to contribute to building positive relationships with Ireland.